 Read more about how we plan for and deal with flood emergencies.

-Making sure people get a fair deal on flood insurance
+Flood insurance: making sure people get a fair deal

 We’re working with the insurance industry and others to make sure that home insurance is widely available and affordable in flood risk areas, and that this doesn’t cause insurance prices to rise for other people.

-We have reached an initial agreement with the insurance industry that would enable people living in the most flood-prone areas to get affordable flood insurance.
+On 27 June 2013 we announced an agreement with the insurance industry to guarantee affordable flood insurance for people in high risk areas.
 The industry’s proposal – called Flood Re – would replace the current voluntary agreement (the Statement of Principles).